 Fish is one of the most essential healthy brain foods.
 They are an excellent source of omega-3 fatty acids.
 Omega-3s help build membranes around the cells of the body, including brain cells.
 Therefore, they can improve the structure of brain cells called neurons.
 In a 2017 study, people with high levels of omega-3s had increased blood flow in the brain.
 Researchers also identified a connection between omega-3 levels and better cognition, mental processing, or thinking abilities.

-You may also consider fish oil supplements like this one.
+You may also consider fish oil supplements like the Infuel Omega 3 Fish Oil.

 There are two main components in coffee that help your brain: caffeine and antioxidants.
 Caffeine can increase alertness, elevate mood, and sharpen concentration.
 Partially due to the antioxidants contained in Coffee, over the long term, it is also linked to a reduced risk of neurological diseases, such as Parkinson’s and Alzheimer’s.